 Every designer aspires to create work of lasting value and quality.
-Rottet Studio‘s core principles are centered around achieving precisely that.
+Rottet Collection‘s core principles are centered around achieving precisely that.
 Recently, DesignSpec Co-Founder Fiona Sanipelli had the pleasure of engaging in insightful conversation with Rottet’s Global Director Sandra Sharma, and Director of Marketing Kyle Rottet.
 They discussed the inspiration behind the studio’s design aesthetic, delved deeply into the process of creating their furniture collection, shared their vision for future projects, and expressed excitement to be featured in the upcoming DS Collection.

 What was the impetus for starting the Rottet Collection, and how many years was it in development?